analysiscenter/batchflow/docs/intro/images_batch.rst

 Assembling after parallel execution
 -----------------------------------

-ote that if images have different shapes after an action then there are two ways to tackle it:
+Note that if images have different shapes after an action then there are two ways to tackle it:

   1. Do nothing.
 Then images will be stored in `np.ndarray` with `dtype=object`.
   2. Pass `preserve_shape=True` to an action which changes the shape of an image.
 Then image